viewizard/dncdbg/README.md

 ## Copyright

-You can find licensing information in the [LICENSE](LICENSE) file within the root directory of the NetCoreDbg-DAP sources.
+You can find licensing information in the [LICENSE](LICENSE) file within the root directory of the DNCDbg sources.

 ## Building from Source Code